jlyonsmith/HowTo/CheatSheets/Apple.md

 3. Click the Serial Number.
 It will switch to displaying the UDID.
 4. Press **&#8984;C** to copy the UDID to the clipboard.

+## Provisioning

+Provisioning profiles contain a cryptographically signed collection of:

+- An app ID
+- One or more certificates
+- A list of devices
+- A list of capabalitilies
+- A list of entitlements

+It's installed on the device to allow an app to run on that device.

+**Ad-Hoc Distribution:** Distribution builds of an app, which can be installed on 100 devices designated by the developer on his provisioning portal.
+The distribution mechanism can be websites, mails or OTA.
+These type of builds are generally for beta testing or demos.

+**App-store Distribution:** Distribution builds that are intended for general public(for sale).
+The distribution mechanism is iTunesConnect and the APp store only.
+This is also the profile you want to use for TestFlight distribution.

 ## Identifying Xcode-managed Provisioning Profiles

 Xcode-managed provisioning profiles in the member center using an explicit App ID begin with the `iOS Team Provisioning Profile:` and are followed by the bundle ID.